eugenetangkj/automated-testing-engine/test_reports/16-handling-extra-variables-error-localizer.md

 ```

 ### Program 2
 We thought what was observed in Program 1 could be because the introduction of a new variable leads to the error localizer detecting a potential error location.
 Thus, we tried the following program and discovered that the error localizer did not identify any error locations.
-Related report ID is 8744d29e.
+Test Report ID is 8744d29e.

 ```py
 base_program_string = "def main(v):\n\tv = v + 5\n\treturn v"